 Contributing to and sharing with the local community is part of the charitable ethos of ISC schools

 Independent schools have a strong commitment to supporting social mobility and would like to be able to offer more places to children who deserve, but can’t afford, them.
-There are approximately 44,500 children at ISC schools on means-tested assistance, with over 6,000 on 100% fee assistance.
+There are nearly 45,000 children at ISC schools on means-tested assistance, with over 8,000 on 100% fee assistance.

-There are approximately 44,500 children, at ISC schools, on means-tested assistance
+There are nearly 45,000 children, at ISC schools, on means-tested assistance

 Independent Schools and Tax

-More than 1,000 ISC schools are not-for-profit businesses, 1,000 ISC schools have charitable status.
+More than 1,000 ISC schools are not-for-profit businesses and nearly 1,000 ISC schools have charitable status.
 They are a small part of more than 88,000 educational charities that are registered with the Charity Commission.
 Academies and free schools are charities, as are the vast majority of sixth form colleges, universities and colleges of further education.

 Charitable status significantly predates the modern taxation system, but all charities pay tax and independent schools are no exception.
 Charities benefit from tax exemptions and reliefs, but estimates of charity tax reliefs are inherently unreliable.
 There are at least 18 different taxes that can affect charities, the single largest category being employer NICs, followed by irrecoverable VAT.